ant9000/acme-ant9000-website/Installing.md

 NodeJS is based on Javascript V8, which on Debian is packaged separately as *libv8* to be shared with other packages (most notably, with Chromium).

-**NB**: in the following instructions we refer to specific version numbers - these are likely going to be different by the time you need them, so please adjust them accordingly.
+**NB**: in the following instructions we refer to specific version numbers - these are likely going to be different by the time you need them, so please adjust the commands accordingly.

 A dependency of *libv8* is *libev4*, which we are going to rebuild first: